-Under the baseline results, we assumed a 7.00% investment return assumption per year.
+Under the baseline results, we assumed a 6.95% investment return for FY 2023 and 6.90% thereafter.
 The baseline projections are shown in the Summary section.

-Optimistic Returns of 9.00% per year
+Optimistic Returns of 8.95% for FY 2023 and 8.90% per year thereafter

-If the System earns 2.00% greater than the assumed rate of return in each year of the projection, the AVA funded ratio is projected to increase to 100% by the 2029 valuation, 10 years earlier than in the baseline projection.
-In addition, the employer contribution rate will begin to rapidly decrease and eventually reach 0% in FY 2039.
-In FY 2039 and all future years, the investment gains would cover all the employer normal costs (including administrative expenses) and in fact more than this amount, resulting in the funded ratios being expected to climb beyond 100% as the employee contributions continue and employer contributions cannot drop below 0%.
+If the System earns 2.00% greater than the assumed rate of return in each year of the projection, the AVA funded ratio is projected to increase to 100% by the 2034 valuation, 10 years earlier than in the baseline projection.
+In addition, the employer contribution rate will begin to rapidly decrease and eventually reach 0% in FY 2041.
+In FY 2041 and all future years, the investment gains would cover all the employer normal costs (including administrative expenses) and in fact more than this amount, resulting in the funded ratios being expected to climb beyond 100% as the employee contributions continue and employer contributions cannot drop below 0%.

-Pessimistic Returns of 5.00% per year
+Pessimistic Returns of 4.95% for FY 2023 and 4.90% per year thereafter

-If the System earns 2.00% less than the assumed rate of return in each year of the projection, the AVA funded ratio is projected to increase to only 81% by 2039 when 100% is reached in the baseline projection.
-In addition, the employer contribution rate will steadily increase to about 52% by FY 2040 (final year of the initial 20-year closed period).
-In FY 2040, the initial 20-year UAL is fully paid off, and the UAL rate shown is due to funding asset losses from the assumed 20-year layered approach during the projection period that was discussed in the Summary section.
+If the System earns 2.00% less than the assumed rate of return in each year of the projection, the AVA funded ratio is projected to increase to only 79% by 2044 when 100% is reached in the baseline projection.
+In addition, the employer contribution rate will steadily increase to about 62% by FY 2040 (final year of the initial 20-year closed period).
+In FY 2041, the initial 20-year UAL is fully paid off, and the UAL rate shown is due to funding asset losses from the assumed 20-year layered approach during the projection period that was discussed in the Summary section.